 UK consumer credit drops ‘significantly’

-The first signs of a slowdown in the amount of money borrowed by Brits was reported in April.
+The first signs of a slowdown in the amount of money borrowed by Brits were reported in April.
 The Bank of England’s survey of credit conditions reported that the slowdown was “largely driven by a changing appetite to risk, with lenders also reporting that the credit scoring criteria for granting both credit card and other unsecured loan applications tightened significantly in Q1” (source: FT)

 Lenders also reported to the Bank of England that the number of consumer defaults was rising and that the proportion of cash saved by British households had fallen to 0.9% – the lowest since 2009 in the midst of the Great Recession.